-We made significant progress with AIG 200, the global, multi-year effort focussed on the long-term strategic positioning of AIG.
+We made significant progress with AIG200, AIG's global multi-year effort focussed on the long-term strategic positioning of AIG.
 Since its launch in 2019, we have been focused on investing in our core processes and infrastructure to be more competitive in the marketplace and make real transformational change.
-The four core objectives for AIG 200 are to achieve underwriting excellence, modernise our operating infrastructure, enhance user and customer experiences and become a more unified company.
-Within the UK we invested in creating a standardised commercial underwriting platform, which we will continue to develop in 2021.
-This will provide support for underwriting through data integration, technology enabled controls and networks of automated systems which will better enable standardisation and improve competitive advantage and profitability.
+Within the UK we adopted SCUP, which is delivering underwriting efficiency benefits across multiple lines of business.
+Meanwhile we prepared for increased investment in improved data analytics and technical pricing capability to drive risk selection and underwriting excellence.